-When we are ready with these preparations we can say we are fully prepared to take advantage of the low stock prices that come with the stock market crashes.
-However, if one of those events is not fully developed we can make some serious costing mistakes which many of investors have before.
-Remember to go in fully prepared plan and not a half prepared plans.
+When we are ready with these preparations, we can say we are fully prepared to take advantage of the low stock prices that come with the stock market crashes.
+However, if one of those events is not fully developed, we can make some severe costing mistakes which many investors have before.
+Remember to go in fully prepared plan and not a half-prepared ideas.

 Having cash on the sidelines available to invest during a market crash puts you in full control of taking advantage of the opportunities that present themselves.
 Two steps that we need to prepare ourselves financially are

-Every time a market crash occurs a couple percentages of investors getting scared by investing forums being getting messages about selling all of your stocks right now.
+Every time a market crash occurs, a couple of percentages of investors getting scared by investing forums being getting messages about selling all of your stocks right now.
 So, a sense of widespread panic is immediately noticed in the stock market.
 The hard thing, however, is it does affect our need which is normal for human beings are hard-wired to follow the crowd.
-This behaviour exactly is what destroys investors in stock market, therefore it’s important to protect ourselves from the widespread panic.
+This behavior exactly is what destroys investors in the stock market; therefore ‘it’s important to protect ourselves from the widespread panic.
 So, how should we go on to prepare mentally for these situations and make sure that we are able to keep our head cool with others around us are panicking?
-A simple solution to this is to write a letter to yourself a letter of rationale which sounds a bit weird but it really works.
-When the stock market crashes its hard to stay completely rational, to in the letter which can be small sentences tell your self that this creates a great opportunity.
+A simple solution to this is to write a letter to yourself a letter of rationale which sounds a bit weird, but it really works.
+When the stock market crashes, its hard to stay completely rational, to in the letter which can be small sentences tell your self that this creates a great opportunity.
 Fortunes were made during this crash.
-Tell yourself that majority of the investors do not understand this and they are driven by fear.
+Tell yourself that the majority of the investors do not understand this, and they are driven by fear.
 Everything they are facing is driven by fear.
 They are selling where they should be buying.
 Tell yourself that the great investors like Warren Buffet are buying the stocks right now and they are not selling.
 Tell yourself that you minimize the time watching financial news feeds or spending on investing forums where everybody is spreading fear.
 Tell yourself that use your money from the sideline bucket that recovery comes and you will come out of this crash and become a whole lot richer.
-Follow your plan and you will be doing what 90% where all other investors won’t be able to do.
-Because of reading this letter we could get the courage to invest with confidence.
+Follow your plan, and you will be doing what 90% where all other investors ‘won’t be able to do.
+Because of reading this letter, we could get the courage to invest with confidence.
 This really works writing a letter to yourself and do not think this is a stupid thing.

-High-quality companies which are the companies that are able to withstand an economic downturn.
+High-quality companies are companies that are able to withstand an economic downturn.
 This means they must be financially healthy, the economic moat that protects profits.
 There must be predictable and recurring cash-flows.

-Companies with highest profitability margins in their industries.
+Companies with the highest profitability margins in their industries.
 It means

 A high net margin